 #Ad – This is a sponsored conversation written by me on behalf of Crisco®.
 The opinions and text are all mine.

 If you’ve been around for any length of time, you know I love to add shortening to my cookie recipes.
 It’s my tried and true secret to keeping cookies soft and tender.
-An example of this is my classic chocolate chip cookies.
+An example of this is my classic chocolate chip cookies and peanut butter blossoms.

 Typically, I’ll do a mix of both butter and shortening but for today’s classic sugar cookies, I used all shortening.
 I learned that shortening in sugar cookie dough is a total game changer.

 It’s the only way to make sugar cookies and get incredible results.

 This sugar cookie recipe can be made into drop cookies or cut-out cookies.
 Today we’re focusing on how to make the drop cookie variation but these white chocolate peppermint cookies are a fun cut-out alternative.

 First, I must point out that shortenings are not all the same.
 For the best results, I highly suggest using Crisco® All-Vegetable Shortening.
 It’s available in the traditional tub or 1-cup baking sticks which come in a 3-pack.